Calendar year 2019

 The accompanying technical document provides information on the data sources, their coverage and quality, and explains the methodology used in producing the data.
 It also includes reference to other published data on participation and NEET rates, including estimates for the wider 16-24 age group and by local authority.

-The underlying data described in the technical document has been reformatted and renamed for use on Explore Education Statistics but can be found unchanged on GOV.UK, along with Excel based data tables.
+The underlying data described in the technical document has been reformatted and renamed for use on Explore Education Statistics but can be found unchanged on GOV.UK (opens in a new tab), along with Excel based data tables.

 Raising the Participation Age policy